niclasclassen/danish-ai-text-discriminator/README.md

 ## To run the code

-Run the */models/training.py* script followed by two command arguments:
+Run the `/models/training.py` script followed by two command arguments:
-- 1: True/False (Whether to use POS model or baseline, True for POS model)
+- 1: "True/False" (Whether to use POS model or baseline, True for POS model)
 - 2: "hyp" for hyperparameter tuning, else it will do the final training using config files.

 E.g.:
 For final training of POS model:
-*python training.py True train*
+`python training.py True train`